kai-st/comm2216-docs-project/docs/index.md

 This tutorial assumes you have the following:

--   An understanding of UML diagrams
+-   A basic understanding of UML diagrams.
+See [uml-diagrams.org](https://www.uml-diagrams.org/) for information.
 -   A Google Drive account
 -   A desktop or laptop computer as the screenshots will show the desktop layout and draw.io is intended for a desktop setup